Photo-Identification of Marine Cetaceans Using Convolutional Neural Networks

 The Northumberland Dolphin Dataset

-Very few open-source datasets exist for use within a conservation or ecological space; those that do often focus on simple object detection of animals in a scene.
-Datasets often focus on a particular subset of animals such as pets commonly found in homes or birds.
+Very few open-source datasets exist for use within a conservation or ecological space; those that do often focus on object detection of animals in a scene or species level identification.
 Some large scale datasets showing animals in natural environments do exist, although these often only provide labels at a species level, which is not fine-grained enough for population estimation which requires the identification of individuals.
 Of the datasets which do allow for species identification currently, most primarily focus on the development of land- based camera trap systems, although work has also been undertaken in the development of marine life species detection systems.

-In order to aid the development of automatic photo-id systems, including my own, a large part of my PhD has focussed on the development of the Northumberland Dolphin Dataset, a challenging image dataset annotated for both coarse and fine-grained instance segmentation and categorisation.
+In order to aid the development of automatic photo-id systems, including my own, part of my PhD focussed on the development of the Northumberland Dolphin Dataset, a challenging image dataset annotated for both coarse and fine-grained instance segmentation and categorisation.

 Currently the first release of the Northumberland Dolphin Dataset is available.
 This can be downloaded here.